 On most American legal sportsbooks, you can wager on NFL Division winners by selecting “NFL” at the top of the page.
 Look for some variation of “Futures” or “Team Futures” and then “Division Winners.”
 This will bring up a list of teams for each division with a few key numbers to focus on: Team odds, percent of the handle, and percent of bets.
 The odds tell you who is favored (favorites have lower numbers) and how much a successful bet would earn you.
 The percent of the handle is the percentage of the total amount of money wagered on one team by the public, and the percent of bets is the percentage of the amount of bets that have been wagered on one team.

-Let’s dive further into the odds for each division in the 2020 season.
+Let’s dive further into the NFL division winner odds for the 2021 season.

 How to bet NFL division futures: A winning strategy